koren12122/legoProject/README.md

 # Lego Project

-## description
+## project description
-the program take image as input and return the same image, created by lego parts
+the program takes an image as input and returns the same image, created by lego parts

 ## example
 input: